davidbody/iowaruby.github.io/_meetings/2017/06/index.md

 * Encrypted secrets
 * Unification of form_for and form_tag into form_with

 In addition to the big features, we will take a look at some of the smaller API changes and deprecations that were introduced.
-Rather than simply reading from the changelog, I will try to provide examples of how and why you might want to use the various features.
+Rather than simply reading from the changelog, I will provide examples of how and why you might want to use the various features.
 Finally, we will discuss any pain points we ran into during the upgrade process.

 ### Speakers